royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * First, create the new secrets
   * "Manage", "Things", select our device `iot-webinar-device`
   * "Security", "Create certificate"
-  * Download the certificate, private key, and optionally the public key and save them into **ANOTHER** folder. usually, this will be done on a different machine. make sure you don't save those into the project folder.
+  * Download the certificate, private key, and optionally the public key and save them into **ANOTHER** folder.
+This will be done on a different machine. make sure you don't save those into the project folder.
     * Strictly speaking, the public key is not required on our end. but you can use it in the bonus section at the bottom.
   * Click "Activate"
   * Click "Attach Policy", select our policy `iot-webinar-policy` and click "Done"